 One example is the resource utilization overview, as the following image shows:

 You can use Batch Model on Collection Services data from the 6.1 or 7.1 releases.
-You do need to have a 7.2 partition to access the Navigator interface for Batch Model, but you can save your Collection Services data from 6.1 or 7.1 onto that 7.2 partition and select that older performance data when creating your batch model.
+You do need to have a 7.2 or later partition to access the Navigator interface for Batch Model, but you can save your Collection Services data from 6.1 or 7.1 onto that 7.2+ partition and select that older performance data when creating your batch model.
 This is very handy for sizing exercises if you are planning a HW or SW upgrade.
-Note: Support for the POWER8 hardware models is not yet available but will be coming soon in a PTF.

 The development team that worked on creating Batch Model has provided an article, “How to use the Batch Model performance tool” on developerWorks, where you can find a more in-depth review of this tool.